aleshaleksey/fansys23/weapons.md

 **Composite bows** represent bows made of several layers of different materials and constructed in a special curved shape to maximise the power of the bow for its size.
 They are typically used by mounted archers and have the "mounted" property.

 **Longbows** are large bows made to shoot heavy arrows over a large distance.
 Their construction is quite simple and they are a comparatively inexpensive weapon.
 Longbows have the "unwieldy" property.
 Longbows require great strength to use properly.
-For every point below +2 that the character has, it has a -1 penalty for attacks with longbows and the range it can use the weapon at decreases by one range increment.
+For every point of Str bonus below +2 that the character has, it has a -1 penalty for attacks with longbows and the range it can use the weapon at decreases by one range increment.

 **Greatbows** are a large, asymmetric composite bow made for maximum power while still allowing use on horseback.
 Greatbows have the "unwieldy" and "mounted" property.
 Greatbows require great strength to use properly.
-For every point below +2 that the character has, it has a -1 penalty for attacks with greatbows and the range it can use the weapon at decreases by one range increment.
+For every point of Str bonus below +2 that the character has, it has a -1 penalty for attacks with greatbows and the range it can use the weapon at decreases by one range increment.

 ## Armour
 Each of the four categories require only a single proficiency to use.
 The following armours exist in the game: